 Cool things nearby: The Cascade Loop Highway is considered one of the greatest scenic drives in the USA and it’s true.
 From Leavenworth to Winthrop to Newhalem, everything on this highway is jaw droopingly beautiful.
 Find out where to stop on this highway by clicking here.

-The Enchantments Washington State, USA
+The Enchantments in Washington State, USA

-The Draw: With 5 alpine lakes below huge glacial masses, this is the queen of all glacier hikes.
+The draw: With 5 alpine lakes below huge glacial masses, this is the queen of all glacier hikes.
 Being 19 miles in length from point to point, it’s one of the hardest day hikes in the world and backpacking permits are practically impossible to get.
 Nevertheless, few hikes are are as mind blowing as this one.
 It’s a true test for even the most experienced hikers but every view is worth it.
 The logistics can be complex so check out our blog to find out How to Thru Hike the Enchantments in 1 day.

 Cool things nearby: The hike also sits at the start of the incredible Cascade Loop.
 From here, you can drive east or west and you will be greeted with a stunning scenic drive.